koding/kdlearn/guides/creating-kdapps-with-the-terminal/index.md

       # Order files by dependencies, meaning that the
       # index.coffee should be last since it requires both
-      # foo and bar classes
+      # foo and bar files

       "files": [
         "./foo.coffee"   # File 3